 OPRG.7.
-Only one transmitted signal per band is permitted at any time, not including signals for the purposes described in OPRG.8.
+Only one transmitted signal (or data stream) per band is permitted at any time, not including signals for the purposes described in OPRG.8.
+Multi Streaming (eg. using WSJT-X Dxpedition Mode) is prohibited.

 OPRG.8.
 Spotting Assistance in VHF+ contests